AIStream-Peelout/.github/profile/README.md

 # AIStream

 AIStream is dedicated to providing open-source solutions in order to democratize deep learning and data access.
-Some of our work includes [Flow-Forecast: A Deep Learning for Time Series Forecasting Framework](), and [Water 2.0]().
+Some of our favorite projects are listed below: